Tanushri21/SQL_Training_Cost_ROI_/README.md

 **Key Breakdown:**
 • This query identifes individuals whith three severe skill gaps.
-• This list is crucial for HR inntervention-these employees need immediate coaching or customized             development plans to prevent performance failure.
+• This list is crucial for HR inntervention-these employees need immediate coaching or customized development plans to prevent performance failure⚠️.

-Qno5.
-Detect high command skills that currently have no training programs, guiding future course development
+**Qno5.
+Detect high command skills that currently have no training programs, guiding future course development?**

 Identifying critical skill gaps that currently have no corresponding training solution.
 This provides a clear roadmap for high-yield new course development-directing future capital investment,